This post aims to be a guide on tactics for our CM 01/02. So in this post you will see:

 They say they’re more lethal.
 And from what I’m seeing, it is.

-I’m adhering to formations with 1 Striker, since lately I only play with small team.
+I’ve been using formations with 1 Striker, since lately I only play with small team.

 I also don’t give up the MDC player, better known here as a steering wheel.
 And what I see interesting about this position is that players with good pass are doing very well on my teams.